-Great Falls of the Potomac- 18 Miles
+2. Great Falls of the Potomac- 18 Miles from Washington DC

-On the Virginia side of the river, there is also a visitor center run by the National Park Service at Great Falls Park, and the Potomac Heritage National Scenic Trail runs through this region.
-Nearby Scotts Run Nature Preserve and Riverbend Park are also good choices for families looking to hike along the Potomac River.
+On the Virginia side of the river, there is also a visitor center run by the National Park Service at Great Falls Park.
+The Potomac Heritage National Scenic Trail runs through this region.
+Nearby Scotts Run Nature Preserve and Riverbend Park are also good choices for families looking day trips in Virginia.

-Steven F. Udvar-Hazy Center and Manassas National Battlefield Park- 30 Miles
+3. Steven F. Udvar-Hazy Center and Manassas National Battlefield Park- 30 Miles from Washington DC

 Looking to Dive Deeper into the History of Prince William County, Virginia?
 Check out Trekaroo’s Road School: Civil War and American History in Prince William County, Virginia.

 4. Annapolis, MD- 32 Miles from Washington DC

 Like Washington DC, Annapolis is also a capital city.
 It also has its share of service men and women in uniform due to the presence of the US Naval Academy.

 Aside from these superficial similarities, Washington DC and Annapolis could not be more different.
 Washington DC is full of hurried politicians and tired tourists while the small city of Annapolis is centered around its charming downtown and cobblestone streets.

 In between breakfast at Chick & Ruth’s Delly, a snack at the Annapolis Ice Cream Company, and browsing the lovely Annapolis Bookstore, families will want to make to sure that their visit to Annapolis includes both the Maryland State House and the US Naval Academy.